 2.01 Escrow Trust Account Controls

-Complete background checks performed as part of the hiring process and repeated every three years thereafter for all employees who have access to customer funds per underwriters’ requirements.
+Complete background checks performed as part of the hiring process going back five years and repeated every three years thereafter for all employees, unless otherwise noted in exceptions.

 ESCROW FUNDS AND OPERATING ACCOUNTS ARE SEPARATELY MAINTAINED